ANALYSIS-China investment consensus cracks as politics fuel fears

 "It's around capital preservation, not really the returns," said Hayden Briscoe, Asia-Pacific head of multi-asset portfolio management, at UBS Asset Management in Hong Kong.

-"Foreign money at the moment, particularly from the U.S., is reluctant to invest," and many managers are steering clear after seeing wartime sanctions erase the value of Russian investments, he said.
+"Foreign money at the moment, particularly from the U.S., is reluctant to invest," said Briscoe.
+He himself is positive on China, but said many managers are steering clear after seeing wartime sanctions erase the value of Russian investments.

 "(They are) still looking at geopolitical risk and the Russia experience recently probably makes them more tentative than they normally are."